ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_SpecializedFileHandling_25.md

 The Specialized File Handling implementation has made significant progress, with the completion of the foundation phase, core interpreters phase, UI integration phase, and most of the advanced features phase.
 The implementation of the content extraction framework, file similarity metrics, automated tagging, and AI service integration has provided researchers with powerful tools for analyzing and understanding the content of their files.

-Most recently, the implementation of DICOM metadata extraction and FHIR viewer integration has enhanced the platform's capabilities for medical research and clinical applications.
-Researchers can now extract comprehensive metadata from DICOM medical imaging files and open these files in FHIR-compatible viewers like OHIF Viewer, providing a specialized interface for viewing and analyzing medical images.
+Most recently, the implementation of DICOM metadata extraction and OHIF viewer integration has enhanced the platform's capabilities for medical research and clinical applications.
+Researchers can now extract comprehensive metadata from DICOM medical imaging files and open these files in the OHIF Viewer, a FHIR-compatible medical imaging viewer, providing a specialized interface for viewing and analyzing medical images.
 This integration is particularly valuable for researchers working with medical imaging data, as it allows them to leverage specialized tools for viewing and analyzing DICOM files directly from the Science Data Kit.

 However, this roadmap has been deprioritized to focus on earlier phases.
 The remaining tasks will be addressed in future development cycles.
 The focus will shift to completing the cloud storage extensions and enhancing the user experience.